Soaring bread prices spark protests and shop fires in Iran - IRNA | Technology

 Soaring bread prices have triggered protests in Iran in which some shops were set on fire, prompting police to arrest scores of "provocateurs", the official IRNA news agency said on Friday.

-Iranian officials have also blamed the price hikes on the smuggling of subsidized bread into neighboring Iraq and Afghanistan.
+Iranian officials have also blamed the price hikes on the smuggling of subsidised bread into neighbouring Iraq and Afghanistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)